 - Maintain social distancing.
 Calling instead of visiting in person, and helping providing assistance such as helping with their food shopping and leaving it on their doorstep for them to receive.

 - Support their access to a healthy lifestyle; which includes a healthy diet, regular physical activity, and avoiding second-hand smoke.

-The swabbing and PCR analysis tests for SARS-CoV-2 identifies the genetic material found in the virus (RNA), not the virus itself.
+The swabbing and PCR analysis tests for SARS-CoV-2 identify the genetic material found in the virus (RNA), not the virus itself.
 This viral material deteriorates as the body mounts an immune response, such that after 10 days, the only thing being identified by further tests are fragments of RNA, not of viable virus.
-This means that a person who tests positive for the virus is infectious for a maximum of 10 days from their positive test result.
-After those 10 days, the person is no longer infectious even though parts of the RNA may be found up to 84 days later.
+This means that a person who tests positive for the virus is infectious for a around 10 days from their positive test result.
+After those 10 days, the person is usually no longer infectious even though parts of the RNA may be found up to 84 days later.

 The Contact Tracing Bureau (CTB) identifies people as being positive for the virus when the person first tests positive, and automatically deems them to have recovered 10 days later.
 This means only that the person was infectious for that 10 day period, and has then recovered from that state.
 It does not mean the person who had COVID-19 has now fully recovered.
 Both the virus and illness can persist.
 This includes the state now being referred to as long-haul COVID; this may be where the virus persists in the organs, or the damage caused by the presence of the virus in the body reveals itself over time.